ReInHerit/strike-a-pose/README.md

 **Gamification** is the process of exploiting strategies and game dynamics into scenarios that are not a game.
 It has already been proved to be useful to enhance skills and competences in a variety of domains such as marketing, industry training and entertainment.
-Also cultural heritage can benefit from a gamification approach which represents an opportunity to **engage visitors** to museums contents through the design of more entertaining, social and challenging digital learning scenarios, to help museums to move from the traditional “look and do not touch” toward a “play and interact” approach.
+Also, cultural heritage can benefit from a gamification approach which represents an opportunity to **engage visitors** to museums contents through the design of more entertaining, social and challenging digital learning scenarios, to help museums to move from the traditional “look and do not touch” toward a “play and interact” approach.

 Strike-a-pose is a web application which performs analysis and evaluation of human poses compared to poses present in famous paintings or statues.
 The user is challenged to reproduce in sequence the poses of some artworks from the museum's collections.